20 Innovative Ways To Keep Food Fresh Longer

 Fantastic!
 A food storage gadget that will fit into your handbag.

-This great little vacuum sealer is compact, lightweight, and cordless – so you can even take it round to your friends’ homes and get them started on food storage.
+This great little vacuum sealer is compact, lightweight, and cordless – so you can even take it around to your friends’ homes and get them started on food storage.

 The Foodsaver Vacuum Sealer is hand-held and has a one-touch operation, making it simple to use.
 It is Dishwasher-safe, which makes it easy to clean.